BSROne: Binary Search with Routing of O(1); A Scalable Circular Design for Distributed Networks: Introduction

 \section{Introduction}

-Peer-to-Peer (P2P) networks are a subsidiary of distributed networks which are being used in a variety of applications [1].
-These systems can be considered as an alternative of client/server approach for sharing resources [2].
-They are also well-known for their two key characteristics, scalability and cost efficiency.
+Peer-to-Peer (P2P) networks are a subsidiary of distributed networks that are being used in a variety of applications \cite{lu2005stochastic}.
+These systems can be considered as an alternative of the client/server approach for routing between nodes \cite{naghizadeh2020gnm,hatamian2016cgc} and sharing resources \cite{shah2010cross}.
+They are also well-known for their two key characteristics, scalability and cost-efficiency \cite{naghizadeh2016improving,naghizadeh2015counter}.
 These factors led them to be a significant player for providing distributed services, in particular file-sharing.
-Therefore, routing for search queries plays an important role for the design of such networks.
+Therefore, routing for search queries plays an important role in the design of such networks.

 There have been various approaches for designing such networks.
 Although, these methods can have different characteristics or follow different goals, but as a whole they can be categorized into three main groups: unstructured, structured and small-world.
 Structured P2P networks use Distributed Hash Tables (DHT) for routing.
 This means that peers should retain the information of the resources stored in other peers.
 The implementation of DHT tables can be done in various ways.
 But all these designs share the same purpose to direct queries as close to the destination as possible.
-In this way, they can provide a mechanism for finding the data objects within small amounts of messages in comparison to the total population of network [3].
+In this way, they can provide a mechanism for finding the data objects within small amounts of messages in comparison to the total population of network \cite{punceva2003efficient}.